- Request A Quote

-Screw-down metal roofing is the type of metal roofing that was used right when this material first became an option for roofs.
+Screw-down metal roofing is the type of roofing that was used right when this material first became an option for roofs.
 You may also see it called through-fastened or exposed fastener since it relies on screws to attach the metal to your roof.
 For screw-down roofing, the metal used will typically be hardware-store grade.
-The fasteners include neoprene washers to discourage leaks.
+The fasteners include neoprene washers to help discourage leaks.

 Standing-seam metal roofing relies on vertical panels that have dual seams to connect every panel.
 This type of roofing has a very striking appearance thanks to its shadow lines that you can see running from the eaves to the edges.
 It is also very durable and strong when 24 gauge is used like we do.
 We install standing seam metal roofing all over Austin and the Hill Country.
 It is popular due to its high-performance, durability, and minimal maintenance.

 Given its nature, screw-down metal roofing is cheaper than that with a standing seam.
 It is also quicker to apply, saving you on labor costs.
 The disadvantages arise in terms of maintenance as this type of roofing is more likely to experience problems due to age.
 Screws are exposed which makes it more likely that a leak will occur in the future.
 The potential for neoprene washers to fall out or fasteners to get rusty increases the chances of leak.
 Additionally, the fasteners tend to back out eventually since the metal will expand and contract as temperatures fluctuate.

 There are numerous other advantages to screw-down metal roofs, including the fact that it is more common, making it easier to find a contractor with the skills to install it.
 Installation is also nice and easy since there is no need to seam two panels together.
 As far as screw-down metal roofs, this comes from the use of wider panels, thinner gauge panels, and fewer accessories to purchase.